akeneo/pim-community-dev/Bundle/WorkflowBundle/Resources/doc/reference/workflow-entities.md

 **Description:**
 Encapsulates all logic of workflow, contains lists of steps, attributes and transitions.
 Create instance of Workflow Item, performs transition if it's allowed, gets allowed transitions and start transitions.
-Delegates operations with aggregated domain models to corresponding managers, such as StepManager, TransitionManager and AttributeManager
+Delegates operations with aggregated domain models to corresponding managers, such as Step Manager, Transition Manager and Attribute Manager

 **Methods:**
 * **transit(WorkflowItem, Transition)** - performs transit with name transitionName for specified WorkflowItem;